HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 files.
 This may take up to 5 minutes - so give it some time.
 This will only happen once, and the `czi` image will open much faster next time.

+!!! warning Does napari fail to open the `czi` image?

+    Napari automatically installs `bioio-bioformats`, but it's not needed for `czi` images and can cause problems on some Windows systems.

+    If `bioio-bioformats` is causing the problem, you may see an error like the following:
+    `failed with error: bioformats does not support the image`

+    **To fix:**
+    ```bash
+    pip uninstall bioio-bioformats
+    ```
+    Restart Napari and try opening the image again.

 ::::::::::::::::::::::::::
 ::::::::::::::::::: solution